travismcchesney/binwrap/readme.md

 # binwrap
 Convenience wrappers for your command line favorites.
-Simply put, CLI tools are decorated with convenience functions to do things like `curl finlink url` instead of `curl url -s -L -I -o /dev/null -w "%{http_code}: %{url_effective}\\n"`.
+Simply put, CLIs are decorated with convenience functions to do things like `curl finlink url` instead of `curl url -s -L -I -o /dev/null -w "%{http_code}: %{url_effective}\\n"`.

 ## Install
 Wrappers must be used at the `.bash_profile` level.
 You can simply copy and paste there or you could use a more modular approach: